advancedAgritek-BB/coinTrader2.0/README.md

 Edit `crypto_bot/config.yaml` and run `wallet_manager.py` to set up your credentials.
-The script now asks for Coinbase and Kraken API keys (plus the Coinbase passphrase) and stores your chosen exchange in `user_config.yaml`.
+The script now asks for Coinbase and Kraken API keys (plus the Coinbase passphrase) and stores your chosen exchange in `user_config.yaml`. **Environment variables always override the values in this file**, so you can place secrets in `crypto_bot/.env` or export them before running the bot.

+To pull secrets from a provider such as AWS Secrets Manager or Hashicorp Vault, set the environment variables `SECRETS_PROVIDER` (`aws` or `vault`) and `SECRETS_PATH` to the secret name/path.
+When configured the credentials will be loaded automatically.

 ## Exchange Setup for U.S. Users